PreetMangat/Rails_API/README.md

 # Rails_API

-Simple API that serves as an endpoint for user creation, updates, deletion and sessions , using the devise gem.
+JSON API that serves as an endpoint for user creation, updates, deletion and sessions , using the devise gem.

 Sessions are created using a session cookie (encrypted with the users ID) and a CSRF token (generated as a JSON response upon logging in, and checked during user update or deletion).